-• A copy of the Proof of Service of the Notice to End Tenancy showing that the landlord served the notice to end tenancy on the tenant by way of posting it on the tenant's door on February 10, 2012.
+A copy of the Proof of Service of the Notice to End Tenancy showing that the landlord served the notice to end tenancy on the tenants by way of posting on the tenants' door on March 12, 2012.

-Section 90 of the Act provides that because the notice to end tenancy was served by way of posting on the tenant's door, the tenant is deemed to have received the notice 3 days later on February 13, 2012.
+Section 90 of the Act provides that because the notice to end tenancy was served by way of posting on the tenants' door, the tenants are deemed to have received the notice 3 days later on March 15, 2012.

-The Notice restates section 46(4) of the Act which provides that the tenant had 5 days to pay the rent in full or apply for Dispute Resolution.
-The tenant did not apply to dispute the Notice to End Tenancy within 5 days from the date of service and the landlord alleged that the tenant did not pay the rental arrears.
+The Notice restates section 46(4) of the Act which provides that the tenants had 5 days to pay the rent in full or apply for Dispute Resolution.
+The tenants did not apply to dispute the Notice to End Tenancy within 5 days from the date of service and the landlord alleged that the tenants did not pay the rental arrears.